khushiyadavsap/Learning-Journey/README.md

 ## Enhancements

 ### 1. Dynamic Question Loading
-Questions are now dynamically loaded from a JSON file (`data1.json` or `data2.json`) based on the value of a context property (`Tex`).
-If `Tex` is "M" indicating that Mission-1 has been completed then, `data1.json` is loaded; otherwise, `data2.json` is loaded.
+Questions are now dynamically loaded from a JSON file (`data1.json` or `data2.json`) based on the value of a context property (`code`).
+If `code` is "M1" indicating that Mission-1 has been completed then, `data1.json` is loaded; otherwise, `data2.json` is loaded.
 This allows for different sets of questions to be presented based on specific conditions.

 ### 2. Improved Question Shuffling
 Questions are shuffled randomly to ensure a unique quiz experience each time the quiz is taken.
 The first five questions from the shuffled list are selected for the quiz.